mxxc-23/random-star-wars-character/README.md

 # random-star-wars-character
-One of the online course projects
+(One of the online course projects)

-### using SWAPI API to get a random star wars character information when clicking a button
+using SWAPI API to get a random star wars character information when clicking a button.